Leverage In Futures Trading: How It Works + 8 Mistakes To Avoid

 Key takeaways

-- Futures trading has different max leverage limits.
-While traditional markets cap it at around 20x, crypto futures trading platforms push it much higher, creating more opportunities—and dangers.
+• Futures trading has different maximum leverage limits.
+Traditional markets often cap it around 20x.
+Crypto futures platforms push it much higher, which simply means more ways to take trades and many more ways to be wrong very quickly.

 What is leverage in futures trading?

 Leverage in futures trading allows traders to control large contracts with a relatively small amount of their own capital, known as margin.
-Unlike stocks, where you need to pay the full price upfront, futures trading lets you borrow capital from your broker, which could boost both potential profits and losses.
+Unlike stocks, where you pay the full price upfront, futures trading lets you borrow capital from your broker.
+This increases the size of both your winning trades and your losing trades, so every decision matters more.

 For example, let’s say you want to trade S&P 500 futures.
 Normally, buying one full contract would cost hundreds of thousands of dollars, but with leverage, you only need to put up a fraction of that—called margin.

-If the market moves in your favor, you can make much larger profits compared to your initial investment.
-But if the market moves against you, losses can add up quickly.
+If the market moves in your favor, the return on the small margin you put down can look large.
+That same leverage will hit just as hard when the market turns against you.
+If the market moves against you, losses can add up quickly.
 In some cases, you may even lose more than your initial margin, which can trigger a margin call—where your broker requires you to deposit more funds or closes your trade automatically.

 Different futures contracts have different leverage limits, but they typically range from 10x to 50x, meaning you can control a position 10 to 50 times larger than your margin deposit.